EthanGriffee/eau2/milestone 4/report/doc.md

 One of the use cases of the eau2 system is that it can be trained to behave like a generic database wherein we can parse and store data from a file such that users can request for queries and the system will respond back with the appropiate data.

 # Open questions
+In word count, if we are splitting the dataframe up by columns, and word count only has one column, why do we distribute / call local map on it?

 # Status